QuentinRa/blog.quentinra.dev/maths/numerical-analysis/iterative/jacobi.md

 [Go back](../index.md)

-In the Jacobi method, the formula is based on two parts that you can evaluate first, and then at each iteration, you have to multiply your $X$ by the first part, and add the second part.
+In the Jacobi method, the formula is based on two parts that you can evaluate first, and then at each iteration, you have to multiply your $X$ by the first part and add the second part.

 <div>
 \[